ding-lab/somaticwrapper/README.md

 sre = re-run: 1, yes and 0, no  (default 0)

+wgs = 1 if it is wgs data and otherwise it is 0; If you want to output the maf for all variants, set exonic to 0

 step run this pipeline step by step. (user must provide)

 ref: the human reference: